armanyuvarlak/Logistics_DBMS/README.md

 ## 🎯 Overview

 The **Logistics Calculator Web Application** is a modern, responsive web platform designed for logistics professionals to calculate shipping costs, manage offers, and maintain comprehensive databases of logistics operations.
-The application provides real-time calculations, user authentication, data persistence, and professional PDF report generation.
+The application provides real-time calculations, user authentication and data persistence.

 ## ✨ Features